diegovdc/erv/README.md

 This library is a work in progress and mostly a workshop for myself, so the code is not polished as it should.
 If you are using this library, feel free to let make me aware of it so that I can take more care of the code and the documentation.

+## To Do
+- [ ] In JS, by using exact, operations involving floating point or double instances may be broken as they expect the source to be strings containing parseable integers or rationals.
+Floating point support needs to be tested and supported.

 ## Development
 On `emacs` one can run `cider-jackin-clj&cljs` then select the `shadow-cljs` server and the `:browser-build`.